DataDog/the-monitor/monitoring-101/monitoring_101_investigating_performance_issues.md

 ### 4. Fix it (and don’t forget it)

 Once you have determined what caused the issue, correct it.
 Your investigation is complete when symptoms disappear—you can now think about how to change the system to avoid similar problems in the future.
+If you did not have the data you needed to quickly diagnose the problem, add more instrumentation to your system to ensure that those metrics and events are available for future responders.

 ## Build dashboards before you need them

 [![dashboard](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-05-how-to-monitor/example-dashboard-2.png)](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-05-how-to-monitor/example-dashboard-2.png)

 In an outage, every minute is crucial.
-To speed your investigation and keep your focus on the task at hand, set up dashboards in advance.
+To speed your investigation and keep your focus on the task at hand, set up dashboards in advance that help you observe the current and recent state of each system.
 You may want to set up one dashboard for your high-level application metrics, and one dashboard for each subsystem.
 Each system’s dashboard should render the work metrics of that system, along with resource metrics of the system itself and key metrics of the subsystems it depends on.
 If event data is available, overlay relevant events on the graphs for correlation analysis.

 ## Conclusion: Follow the metrics